+Embrace Change...

-Even Monkeys Fall From Trees: Embrace Change...In Order to Remain the Same
+In Order to Remain the Same

-Doug Lipp Former Head Trainer, Walt Disney University
+By Doug Lipp

-Lipp will discuss different trends to maximize business success at FOCUS on Friday, June 11 in New Orleans.

-You are a middle-aged principal of an insurance agency.
-You have been in business for over 20 years.
-You have 10 to 20 employees and almost 1,000 agents run their business through your agency.
-You have had tremendous success over the years...you are ripe for failure.
+ou are a successful, middle-aged business person.
+You have been in business for a number of years.
+In some cases, you have "pulled yourself up by your own bootstraps" to survive as an independent.
+In other cases, you have skillfully worked your way up through the ranks of a large organization.
+You have an employee base that can be as small as one other person to as large as hundreds of people.
+You represent the variety of faces of success of the food industry... and you are ripe for failure.

-As was learned the hard way at the Walt Disney Co., success breads arrogance and arrogance can lead to complacency.
+As was learned the hard way at the Walt Disney Company, success breeds arrogance and arrogance can lead to complacency.
 Complacency can come in many forms and one of them is the one trick pony.
+In other words, you ride your successes-to-date well beyond their effective lifespans.

+Continued on Page 50

+Doug Lipp is a featured speaker at the 2004 Western Food Industry Exposition on Oct.
+24-26 in Las Vegas.
+This article addresses part of his presentation.

+As a former head trainer at the Walt Disney University, Doug Lipp's informative and humorous style brings audiences into the unique culture of customer service that sets Disney apart.
+His training experience provides fascinating stories, unique insights and invaluable lessons.
+Learn how certain skills, attitudes and behavior contribute to exceptional performance to build, win and keep market share.

+Embrace Change

+(Continued from Page 49)

-In other words, you ride your successes-to-date well beyond their effective life spans.
-It might be the creative way you give presentations to prospective clients, or it could be the way you have traditionally communicated with and supported your customers, your agents.
-For example, why deal with all of that confusing Internet, e-commerce, or e-learning stuff when you have done just fine without it for so many years?
+It might be that creative way you give presentations to prospective clients, or it could be the way you have traditionally served and supported your customers or employees.

+For example, why deal with all of that confusing internet, e-commerce, or e-learning stuff when you have done just fine without it for so many years?
+Why think of the impact immigration has had on your community regarding issues of service, product selection or store layout?
 Why change now?
 Great question.

-The key to getting beyond the one trick pony is to level with yourself and recognize that, quite possibly, the way you currently conduct business is outmoded.
-Perhaps your customers would like services that you can't or won't provide.
-Quite possibly having the biggest or oldest agency might not be the key to holding onto existing, or attracting new agents.
+The key to getting beyond the one trick pony is to level with yourself and recognize that, quite possibly, the way you currently conduct business is out of date.
+Perhaps your customers would like services that you currently don't provide.

+Quite possibly having the biggest or oldest name in the community might not be the key to holding onto existing, or attracting new customers or employees.
 Join the club.
 In order to remain the same (successful!), we must all change.